ertyurk/spbook-trader-py/README.md

-# 🏟️ Sports Betting Simulator
+# 🏟️ Sports Betting Simulator - !EXPERIMENTATION do not rely on it.

 A real-time sports data simulation platform with predictive modeling and automated trading capabilities.
 Built with FastAPI, Redis Streams, and modern async Python patterns.